apache/spark/docs/sql-data-sources-orc.md

 ### Hive metastore ORC table conversion

-When reading from Hive metastore ORC tables and writing to non-partitioned Hive metastore ORC tables, Spark SQL will try to use its own ORC support instead of Hive SerDe for better performance.
+When reading from Hive metastore ORC tables and inserting to Hive metastore ORC tables, Spark SQL will try to use its own ORC support instead of Hive SerDe for better performance.
+For CTAS statement, only non-partitioned Hive metastore ORC tables are converted.
 This behavior is controlled by the `spark.sql.hive.convertMetastoreOrc` configuration, and is turned on by default.

 ### Configuration